cap-js/docs/get-started/troubleshooting.md

 </details>

-After you have successully deployed these changes to all affected HDI (tenant) containers (in all spaces, accounts etc.), you can remove the configuration again.
+After you have successfully deployed these changes to all affected HDI (tenant) containers (in all spaces, accounts etc.), you can remove the configuration again.

 ### How Do I Resolve Deployment Errors?